George Carew (diplomat): Family

+Lady Carew at court

 Thomazine, or Thomasine, Lady Carew, was a lady-in-waiting to Anne of Denmark.
 The queen gave her gifts of clothes she had worn, including in February 1610 at Whitehall Palace, a black satin gown in a plain bias cut, and another black gown with blue "galloons" or lace strips.

+George Carew, 1st Earl of Totnes, a distant relation of her husband, was the queen's receiver-general and vice-chamberlain, which can be a source of confusion.

-Lady Carew walked in the procession at Anne of Denmark's funeral in 1619 as a lady of the Privy Chamber.
+Lady Carew was influential by her proximity to Anne of Denmark, and was able to forward her husband's plans.
+Thomas Edmondes wrote in 1610 that she had attempted to have Carew replace him as Ambassador to France, but the Lord Treasurer Robert Cecil's decision had prevailed.
+She walked in the procession at Anne of Denmark's funeral in 1619 as a lady of the Privy Chamber.

 Writings

 During the reign of James I he was employed in negotiations with Scotland and for several years was ambassador to the court of France.
 On his return, he wrote a Relation of the State of France, written in the classical style of the Elizabethan age and featuring sketches of the leading persons at the court of Henry IV.
 It appears as an appendix to Thomas Birch's Historical View of the Negotiations between the Courts of England, France and Brussels, from 1592 to 1617, 1749.
 The work A Relation of the State of Polonia, produced between 1598 and 1603, used to be attributed to Carew, but in 2014 Sobecki definitively identified John Peyton as the author and the coronation of James VI and I in 1603 as the date of completion.
 Sobecki's identification is based on Peyton's letters about this work and the finding of a second copy of A Relation of the State of Polonia written in Peyton's hand and dated and signed by Peyton himself.